felixludos/omni-fig/docs/philosophy.rst

 .. role:: py(code)
    :language: python

+..
+TODO: section on extensibility (e.g. including abstract base classes for common use cases)

 Python is an incredibly versatile language.
 The dynamic nature and expansive community allows developers to program with virtually no overhead, developing anything from highly specialized applications that make use of a plethora of packages to general scripts that fit into 100 lines of code.

 However, with great power comes great responsibility: in this case that means keeping our many little scripts and packages organized (and ideally documented and with unit tests).
 There are already some excellent packages that take care of documentation ``sphinx`` (with ``readthedocs``) and a very simple testing framework ``pytest`` (with ``Travis CI``).
 These tools can ensure the understandability and functionality of our code, but what about keeping the code itself organized?